intershop/intershop-pwa/docs/guides/nginx-startup.md

 The cache duration for pre-rendered pages can be customized using `CACHE_DURATION_NGINX_OK` (for successful responses) and `CACHE_DURATION_NGINX_NF` (for 404 responses).
 The value supplied must be in the `time` format that is supported by [nginx proxy_cache_valid](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_valid).

+### Loading Fallback

+When encountering high loads on the SSR container, the nginx container can be configured to serve a loading page after a certain timeout.
+This way the user will get a fast response that can be completed by the browser using the ICM REST API.
+Meanwhile the nginx container will cache the page in the background after it finishes rendering.The fully rendered page will be served on the next request.

+Requests from Crawlers will bypass this mechanism and will be served directly from the SSR container with potentially longer response durations.

+To activate this feature, set the environment variable `LOADING_FALLBACK` to `"on"`.
+The timeout can be configured using the environment variable `LOADING_FALLBACK_TIMEOUT` using a time format (i.e. `40s`, `15m`, ...).

+> :warning: It is not recommended to use this feature by default, as it will not solve the underlying issue.
+> In most cases the SSR container should be scaled out dynamically to handle intermittent high loads.
+> It might also be worth investigating default render times and do some code optimizations to get faster SSR responses.

 ## Further References